 5. Filbert Brush

 A filbert is a flat brush with long bristles and has an oval-shaped head.
 You will notice it has a body of a flat brush and a tip like a round brush.
-They make a variety of marks and hence it is a commonly used brush.
+They can make a variety of marks, and hence it is a commonly used brush.

-Similar to flat brushes, they can also be also for bold strokes, and when used sideways, they create tapered marks with smooth edges.
-They are great for making linear strokes, blending colors without leaving clear marks.
+Similar to flat brushes, they can also be used for bold strokes.
+When used sideways, they create tapered marks with smooth edges.
+They are great for making linear strokes and blending colors without leaving clear marks.